-From the many different providers to the extensive range of products and rates available, we’ll take you through the routes to getting a mortgage, and the importance of carefully studying your options before making a decision.
+This guide will take you through the routes to getting a mortgage and the importance of studying your options before making a decision.

-Lenders and brokers must offer advice by recommending the most suitable mortgage for you.
+Lenders (usually banks) and brokers must offer advice when they recommend a mortgage for you.

-They’ll assess the level of mortgage repayments you can afford, by taking into account your income as well as your debt repayments and various outgoings.
+They’ll assess the level of mortgage repayments you can afford, by looking at your income as well as your debt repayments and day-to-day spending.

 Risks of not getting advice

-Getting advice rather than on an execution-only basis means that, if for some reason the mortgage turns out to be unsuitable for you later on, you’ll have more rights when you make a complaint.
+Getting advice, rather than doing research on your own, means that if the mortgage turns out to be unsuitable for you later on, you’ll have more rights when you make a complaint.

 Speak to your bank or building society

 This is a good starting point, as they know you and your financial situation.